rhel-labs/instruqt/ebpf-tracing/05-more-yum/assignment.md

 In the above output, you see the file that `yum` is working on and the latency in the LAT(ms) column, the data above shows that the longest latency was 567.45 milliseconds while accessing the packages.db-journal file.
 If you wish to improve the speed of `yum update` on this system by reducing latency, you may want to look at upgrading the underlying storage of this system.

-If you look at the *cachestat* pane (__pane 4__), you will see that the number of misses on the cache has gone up during the `yum` package installation procedure as it is starting to need access to data that is not cached:
+If you look at the *cachestat* tab, you will see that the number of misses on the cache has gone up during the `yum` package installation procedure as it is starting to need access to data that is not cached:

 <pre class="file">
     HITS   MISSES  DIRTIES  BUFFERS_MB  CACHED_MB